Introduction to Test Data Generation

-1. Many of the organizations may not be comfortable in sharing the sensitive data of their users to their service providers as that may violate the security or privacy laws.
+- Many organizations may not be comfortable in sharing the sensitive data of their users to their service providers as that may violate the security or privacy laws.
 In these cases, the generated test data can be helpful.
 It can replicate all the statistical properties of real data without exposing real data.

-3. As discussed before, the generated data will preserve the univariate, bivariate and multivariate relationships between variables along with preserving specific statistics alone.
+- As seen before, the generated data will preserve the univariate, bivariate and multivariate relationships between variables along with preserving specific statistics alone.

 To conclude, well-designed testing data allows us to identify and correct serious flaws in the model.
 Having access to high-quality datasets to test your machine learning models will help immensely in creating a robust and foolproof AI product.
-The generation of Synthetic test datasets come as a boon in today’s world where privacy is the
+The generation of Synthetic test datasets come as a boon in today’s world.

 This has been a guide to the Test Data Generation.
 Here we discuss the rules and how to generate test data with their advantages.
 You may also have a look at the following articles to learn more –